- > My emails are not working, help!

 For instance you could make a rule to automatically remove all emails containing a particular text, or having a particular subject, or sent from a particular email address.
 Or automatically move them in say the Trash folder.

 That filtering interface in the webmail is very intuitive to use and requires no knowledge.
 When you make a filter with it, behind the scene it writes in the Sieve script of your email address.

 If you need more advanced rules, you can also direclty write in the Sieve script yourself.
-That's done from the admin interface, in the email address settings page, click on the 'Custom filter' button within the 'Filters' section.
-Since both the webmail and the admin interface write in the same Sieve script, you can interchangeably use both ways to make rules.
+That's done from the admin panel, in the email address settings page, click on the 'Custom filter' button within the 'Filters' section.
+Since both the webmail and the admin panel write in the same Sieve script, you can interchangeably use both ways to make rules.

 How long do emails stay in the Trash and Junk folders?